Charles-Brammer-Williams/academic-website/content/_index.md

       date_start: "2019-08-21"
       description: |2-
         Majored in Psychology and minored in Statistics and Cognitive Science.
-          * Collected data using the Five Factor model form an pool of 43 undergraduates.
+          * Collected data using the Five Factor model form an pool of 43 undergraduate students from Mississippi State.
           * I am the current Vice President for the MSU Chess Club
           * Analyzed a SNAP food assistance data set of over 1.5 million observations for anomalies
       location: Starkville, MS